grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-# Community Inclusion Currencies (CICs) Group Training Guide - Kenya
+# Community Asset Voucher (CAV) and Commitment Pooling Field Guide

 ## **How to Use This Guide**

-This guide is designed to give communities a feel for how Community Inclusion Currencies (CICs) work.
-You will find out more information about what a CIC is and what kind of community support is needed.
+This guide is designed to give communities a feel for how Community Asset Vouchers (CAVs) work.
+You will find out more information about what a CAV is and what kind of community support is needed.
 This guide gives enough background for you to know if you need to go back to one of those steps, but it does not cover them in full.
-It also does not cover next steps or the technical requirements for implementing a CIC.
+It also does not cover next steps or the technical requirements for implementing a CAV.

-If your community has already begun using a CIC such as those created on Sarafu-Network in Kenya, you may want to do these exercises before creating a local CIC.
+If your community has already begun using a CAV such as those created on Sarafu-Network in Kenya, you may want to do these exercises before creating a local CAV.

 ### Audience

 This guide is designed for project managers, community organizers and trainers who are familiar with the environment and communities they work with.
-Participants are members of a community who are interested in having a CIC in their community.
+Participants are members of a community who are interested in having a CAV in their community.
 The ideal group size for this training is (5-10ppl).
-We recommend that the first CIC training be given to participants who are respected in the community and who can encourage others to participate in the CIC as it is released.
+We recommend that the first CAV training be given to participants who are respected in the community and who can encourage others to participate in the CAV as it is released.

-The course can be given to community leaders, businesses, group members, CIC designers, design challenge participants, students, humanitarian aid workers and volunteers.
-Participants who have an understanding of the local context and markets in which a CIC will be implemented will be best prepared to develop their own CICs.
+The course can be given to community leaders, businesses, group members, CAV designers, design challenge participants, students, humanitarian aid workers and volunteers.
+Participants who have an understanding of the local context and markets in which a CAV will be implemented will be best prepared to develop their own CAVs.
 Generally, the course is targeted at chamas or other savings and mutual aid groups.
 The trainer does not have to belong to the group that is being trained.

-The exercises in this guide are useful for communities where CICs have been airdropped or granted, either before the community tries the CIC or at the end of the experiment with the initial CIC.
-Using an initial token like SRF in the Sarafu-Network will allow communities to better understand the specific challenges and advantages for their communities, and set up the proper checks and balances to make sure their own CIC is more successful if they do choose to launch a local CIC.
+The exercises in this guide are useful for communities where CAVs have been airdropped or granted, either before the community tries the CAV or at the end of the experiment with the initial CAV.
+Using an initial token like SRF in the Sarafu-Network will allow communities to better understand the specific challenges and advantages for their communities, and set up the proper checks and balances to make sure their own CAV is more successful if they do choose to launch a local CAV.

-Upon completion of the training, all of the participants should understand the training lessons and be prepared to make a decision about whether to move forward in additional education or in the implementation of a CIC in their community.
+Upon completion of the training, all of the participants should understand the training lessons and be prepared to make a decision about whether to move forward in additional education or in the implementation of a CAV in their community.

-After participating in this training, some of the participants will be capable of using and developing a CIC and training other community members.
-The trajectory of the training and the CICs in general is to empower communities to take on the responsibility for their own financial well-being and economic growth.
+After participating in this training, some of the participants will be capable of using and developing a CAV and training other community members.
+The trajectory of the training and the CAVs in general is to empower communities to take on the responsibility for their own financial well-being and economic growth.

 ## Purpose of the Training

-Groups using or creating Community Inclusion Currencies (CICs) need to understand benefits, obligations and risks - as do supporting organizations and training groups.
+Groups using or creating Community Asset Vouchers (CAVs) need to understand benefits, obligations and risks - as do supporting organizations and training groups.
 The process of creating a medium of exchange is about each member of a community knowing they have common needs - and most importantly, that they have something to offer their community, regardless of their personal circumstances.

-Experience is key in understanding how to use a CIC, therefore the course is structured around exercises and experiential learning.
+Experience is key in understanding how to use a CAV, therefore the course is structured around exercises and experiential learning.
 The facilitator should have a thorough understanding of the material, and be able to address questions that arise during the exercise.
-More in depth material can be found at [CIC Frequently Asked Questions (FAQ)](https://docs.google.com/document/d/1qtlOEL4pqW1vOL893BaXH9OqRSAO3k0q2eWbVIkxEvU/edit?usp=sharing).
+More in depth material can be found at [CAV Frequently Asked Questions (FAQ)](https://docs.google.com/document/d/1qtlOEL4pqW1vOL893BaXH9OqRSAO3k0q2eWbVIkxEvU/edit?usp=sharing).

 ## Before You Start

-Community Inclusion Currency is a specific type of community currency.
+Community Asset Vouchers is a specific type of community currency.
 There are thousands of community currency projects worldwide with different purposes.
 Community currencies supplement government-issued money to help increase the economy of the community.

-### Why CICs?
+### Why CAVs?

-Community Inclusion Currencies (CICs) are a means to launch community projects, jump-start or bolster local economies, boost financial inclusion and to foster independence and sustainability of underserved communities.
+Community Asset Vouchers (CAVs) are a means to launch community projects, jump-start or bolster local economies, boost financial inclusion and to foster independence and sustainability of underserved communities.

-Unlike other community currency mechanisms, CIC is designed to fund community projects and support contributors.
-Using a CIC is a great way for funders to double or quadruple the amount of assistance they can provide and to encourage local economic resilience while integrating with other local, national and international economies.
+Unlike other community currency mechanisms, CAV is designed to fund community projects and support contributors.
+Using a CAV is a great way for funders to double or quadruple the amount of assistance they can provide and to encourage local economic resilience while integrating with other local, national and international economies.

-You can think of a CIC as an interest-free  funding mechanism that can jump-start resilient economies.
-CIC’s enable money that is used for projects to continue to circulate in the economy, rather than being used up as the project completes.
+You can think of a CAV as an interest-free  funding mechanism that can jump-start resilient economies.
+CAV’s enable money that is used for projects to continue to circulate in the economy, rather than being used up as the project completes.
 The community itself can create mechanisms to renew the monetary supply, forgive debt and fund additional projects in the community.

-### What a CIC Can (and Can’t) Do
+### What a CAV Can (and Can’t) Do

-A CIC can:
+A CAV can: